CyprienBosserelle/BG_Flood/docs/paper.md

 ## Data Generation for Machine Learning

 `BG_Flood` is actively utilised to generate extensive training catalogues of synthetic storm scenarios.
-These high-fidelity hydrodynamic outputs were used to train Machine Learning (Random Forest) emulators, creating highly efficient surrogate models capable of predicting local flood depths in mere seconds.
-This highlights the model's value not just as a standalone simulation tool, but as a robust data factory for the next generation of real-time rapid flood forecasting frameworks [@pozo2026].
+These high-fidelity hydrodynamic outputs were used to train Machine Learning (Random Forest) emulators, creating highly efficient surrogate models capable of predicting local inundation depths in mere seconds.
+This highlights the model's value not just as a standalone simulation tool, but as a robust data factory for the next generation of real-time rapid inundation forecasting frameworks [@pozo2026].

 # Acknowledgements